Epic Collapse

 The game has clearly changed.

-Rather than simply riding the bouncing ball and fighting to avoid being on the bottom when it bounces, it’s time for “leadership” to start working with a new cognitive pattern, a Punk Rock ethos for disruption.
+Rather than simply riding the bouncing ball and fighting to avoid being on the bottom when it bounces, it’s time for “leadership” to start working with a more unique cognitive pattern.

 Change comes in three wavelengths: There are changes to the game, changes in the rules of the game, and changes in how the rules are changed.
 The world is flailing to find ‘strategic fit’ to the latter.

-It's legacy thinking -- not technology -- that's maybe the biggest barrier to navigating the transition space to a new era.
-Leadership teams become kinetically-trapped in outmoded structures, orientations, incentives and schools of thought, doomed to be, always, in defense of whatever business model allowed them to be successful in the first place.
-Most "digital transformations" reinforce the obsolete.
+It’s legacy thinking -- not technology -- that’s maybe the biggest barrier to navigating the transition space to a new era.
+Leadership teams become kinetically-trapped in outmoded structures, orientations, incentives and systems of belief, doomed to be, always, in defense of whatever economic model allowed them to be successful in the first place.
+Most “digital transformations” reinforce the obsolete.

 We keep re-submerging ourselves in familiar storylines.